One-State-Roleplay/penal/docs/title-8-vehicular-offense.md

 A violation of 8(24) is a <mark style="color:yellow;">Misdemeanor</mark>

-{%  style="warning" %}
-The violator may be charged with a summons, or jail time of 5 months
+!!! danger "The violator may be charged with a summons, or jail time of 5 months"
-{% end %}

 ## **8(25).‌ ‌Throwing‌ ‌Objects‌**&#x20;